observIQ/bindplane-agent/README.md

 ### Exporters

-For supported exports and their documentation see [exporters](/docs/exporters.md).
+For supported exporters and their documentation see [exporters](/docs/exporters.md).

 ### Extensions